xjtujtm/XJTU-CS-Project-2024/README.md

 ## Warning
 This project is for reference only.
 DO NOT copy codes directly!
 If you do so, author will not be responsible for it.
-Any directly copying behaviors will be seen as ACADEMIC DISHONESTY.